English | 简体中文 |

 @tag('counter-demo')

-class CounterDemo extends Component {
+export class CounterDemo extends Component {

 static css = 'span { color: red; }'